KMLehtinen/World-Happiness-Report-Project/README.md

 # World Happiness Report Data Sets
 World Happiness Report: Contains happiness scores and rankings of countries.

 GDP per Capita: Economic output per person.

 Social Support: Measures the quality of social networks.

 Life Expectancy: Average lifespan of individuals in a country.

 Freedom: Degree of personal and political freedoms.

 Generosity: Levels of charitable behavior.

 Government Trust: Public trust in national institutions.

 # Stakeholders
 Policymakers: Government officials who can implement strategies to improve national happiness.

 Global Organizations: Institutions like the United Nations and World Bank interested in global well-being.

 Researchers: Academics studying the factors influencing happiness and quality of life.

 # Folders
 01 Project Management: Project brief and management documents.

-02 Data: Divided into two subfolders - Original and Prepared Data 03 Scripts: Jupyter notebooks housing the code utilized for analysis.
+02 Data: Divided into two subfolders - Original and Prepared Data

+03 Scripts: Jupyter notebooks housing the code utilized for analysis.

 04 Analysis: Segmented into two subfolders - Reports and Visualizations.

-05 Sent to Client: The finalized report presented in PDF format.
+05 Sent to Client: The finalized report presented Tableau.